|

 lifting cable winds around the grooves in the cable drum.
 It keeps the lifting

-cable in line, so it doesnt get tangled.
+cable in line, so it doesn't get tangled.

 - Cable safety device

-A cable safety
+A cable

 - Cable stop

-A cable stop is another
+A cable stop is

-through the drum.
+slipping through the drum.

 - Cable

-The cable, or lifting cable,
+The cable, or lifting

-connects the bottom bracket to the counterbalance mechanism.
+cable, connects the bottom bracket to the counterbalance mechanism.

 - Center hinge

-The center hinge is a
+The center hinge

-between the vertical and horizontal tracks.
+curve between the vertical and horizontal tracks.

 - Center support bearing

-The center
+The

-the spring shaft.
+supporting the spring shaft.

 - Clearances

-Youll need to know
+You'll need to know

 your clearances before you start your garage door installation.
 That refers to